pheelwell/skoria-site/src/garden/🌐Worldbuilding/Material Plane/🏞️The Basin/Factions/League of Arathor/Wallaricus the Wise.md

 - Wallaricus is an expert in ancient languages and texts, making him a valuable resource for deciphering mysterious artifacts or uncovering long-lost knowledge.
 - He is known to have connections with various factions throughout [The Basin](/garden/%F0%9F%8C%90Worldbuilding%5CMaterial%20Plane%5C%F0%9F%8F%9E%EF%B8%8FThe%20Basin/The%20Basin), which he uses to gather information and forge alliances.
-- Wallaricus has recently discovered an ancient prophecy that may be connected to Naruun's manipulation of the war within [The Basin](/garden/%F0%9F%8C%90Worldbuilding%5CMaterial%20Plane%5C%F0%9F%8F%9E%EF%B8%8FThe%20Basin/The%20Basin).
-He is seeking more information before revealing his findings.
 - The Library of Echoes: A hidden library within [Lichtachte](/garden/%F0%9F%8C%90Worldbuilding%5CMaterial%20Plane%5C%F0%9F%8F%9E%EF%B8%8FThe%20Basin%5CRegions%5CLichtachte/Lichtachte) that houses Wallaricus' extensive collection of books, scrolls, and artifacts.